Assateague Light: History

 Originally, no light existed between Cape Henlopen, Delaware and Cape Charles, Virginia.
 In 1830 the United States Congress appropriated money for a light in the general vicinity of Chincoteague Island.
 The following year, the Collector of Customs in Norfolk selected Assateague Island.
 The original Assateague Lighthouse was built on the southern tip of the island.
 Since barrier islands like Assateague shift and change, it is no wonder that the island has grown approximately 5 miles since the site was first designated.
 Over the years, a hook has developed to the south and the cove created by that hook has been gradually filling with sand.

 It originally housed a first-order Fresnel lens which has since been replaced with a more powerful electronically powered beacon.
 The first-order Fresnel lens from the lighthouse is on display at the Museum of Chincoteague Island.

 The grounds also contain a keeper's house and oil house.

 The lighthouse is depicted on the 2003–2004 Federal Duck Stamp, designed by Ron Louque.

-The light is open for public tours on weekends during the summer.
+The lighthouse is open for public climbs on Saturdays during the summer.